-The Annual General Meeting was held on 18 June 2021, approving the following;
+The Annual General Meeting was held on 17 May 2022, approving the following;

-- Financial Statements of Naturhouse Health S.A., Individual and Consolidated (Balance Sheet, Profit and Loss Account, Statement of Changes in Equity for the financial year, Cash Flow Statement and explanatory notes, Individual and Consolidated), and Management Reports of Naturhouse Health S.A. and its Consolidated Group for the financial year ending 31 December 2020. - The proposed distribution of profit and management of the Naturhouse Health, S.A.
-Board of Directors for the 2020 financial year.
-Authorisation for the distribution of unrestricted voluntary reserves. - Approval of the Non-Financial Information Statement of the Consolidated Group of Naturhouse Health, S.A. and subsidiaries for the 2020 financial year. - Approval of the management of the Board of Directors corresponding to the year 2020. - Remuneration of the company's Board of Directors. - 5.1 Advisory vote on the Annual Report on Remuneration of Naturhouse Health, S.A.
-Board Directors for the 2020 financial year. - 5.2 Approval of the remuneration policy for Naturhouse Health, S.A.
-Board Directors for the 2021 financial year. - 5.3 Approval of the remuneration for the Naturhouse Health, S.A.
-Board of Directors for the 2021 financial year. - Amendment to the Naturhouse Health, S.A. articles of association. - In accordance with the proposal to amend the Articles of Association indicated in the previous point, amendment (and introduction of new articles) to the Regulations of the Annual General Meeting.
+- Financial Statements of Naturhouse Health S.A., Individual and Consolidated (Balance Sheet, Profit and Loss Account, Statement of Changes in Equity for the financial year, Cash Flow Statement and explanatory notes, Individual and Consolidated), and Management Reports of Naturhouse Health S.A. and its Consolidated Group for the financial year ending 31 December 2021. - The proposed distribution of profit and management of the Naturhouse Health, S.A.
+Board of Directors for the 2021 financial year.
+Authorisation for the distribution of unrestricted voluntary reserves. - Approval of the Non-Financial Information Statement of the Consolidated Group of Naturhouse Health, S.A. and subsidiaries for the 2021 financial year. - Re-election and determination of the number of Board Members. - Approval of the Board of Directors' management for the 2021 financial year. - Remuneration of the company's Board of Directors. - 1.1 Advisory vote on the Annual Report on Remuneration of Naturhouse Health, S.A.
+Board Directors for the 2021 financial year. - 1.2 Approval of the remuneration policy for Naturhouse Health, S.A.
+Board Directors for the 2022 financial year. - 1.3 Approval of the remuneration for the Naturhouse Health, S.A.
+Board of Directors for the 2022 financial year. - Delegation of powers to supplement, develop, execute, remedy and formalise the resolutions adopted by the General Meeting.